realityexpander/AnimatedGIFs/README.md

 # AnimatedGIFs

-API >= 28 to show how to use Animated GIF's
+Android app to show how to use Animated GIF's on API >= 28